moorepants/learn-multibody-dynamics/jupyter-python.rst

 .. note::

    You can download this example as a Python script:
-   :jupyter-download:script:`jupyter-python` or Jupyter notebook:
+   :jupyter-download-script:`jupyter-python` or Jupyter notebook:
-   :jupyter-download:notebook:`jupyter-python`.
+   :jupyter-download-notebook:`jupyter-python`.

 The following is a brief introduction to Python and how to use Python from a Jupyter Notebook.
 There is much more to learn than what is covered here.
 This